Code-Institute-Submissions/plexoio-py/docs/features/actual-features/actual_features.md

     ![Product/Service Page](../../assets/img/product_service_single.png)

     ### Card Features
-    This section details the specifics of the instance, including its description, price, category, likes, comments, and more.
+    This section details the specifics of the instance, including its description, price, category, likes, comments, newsletter signup and more.

     ### Add to Cart, Like & Comment Feedback
     This feature informs users of the outcome of their actions related to the instance they selected.